openAVproductions/openAV-ArtyFX/manual.md

 - Invert
 ```

 The width parameter affects the amount of stereo content in the signal.
+Note that
+the the mid-side technique only enhances stereo: it does not create it!

 The invert button inverts the right channel, which can cause a perceptual wider
 mix due to how the brain interprets audio.
 Try it and see if it sounds good.